turbot/steampipe-mod-aws-compliance/README.md

 terminal with the `steampipe check` command:

 Run all benchmarks:

 ```sh
 steampipe check all
 ```

 Run a single benchmark:

 ```sh
 steampipe check benchmark.cis_v140
 ```

 Run a specific control:

 ```sh
 steampipe check control.cis_v140_2_1_1
 ```

 Different output formats are also available, for more information please see [Output Formats](https://steampipe.io/docs/reference/cli/check#output-formats).

+### Credentials

+This mod uses the credentials configured in the [Steampipe AWS plugin](https://hub.steampipe.io/plugins/turbot/aws).

+### Configuration

+No extra configuration is required.

 ## Contributing